The deadline for Proposals has expired.

 - Ways to use tools during all phases of the development of parallelized software

-Please indicate if you prefer a presentation lasting up to 75 minutes or a short session of up to 40 minutes.
-Tutorials have been scheduled for full days (6 hours).
-Fortran Special will only provide 40-minute slots for presentations.
-Please send us an abstract of your proposed presentation, that is geared to your target group (400–700 characters).
-Supplementary materials (long abstracts, slides, papers, etc.) are also welcome.
+Please indicate if you prefer a presentation lasting up to 70 minutes or a short session of up to 40 minutes.
+Workshops have been scheduled for full days (6 to 7 hours).
+Please send us an abstract of your proposed presentation, that is geared to your target group (400-700 characters).
+Supplementary materials (long abstracts, slides, Proposals, etc.) are also welcome.
 We especially place value on your positioning of the proposal in regard to the previous knowledge the audience should have as well as the educational objective of your talk.
-The deadline for submissions is January 12th, 2015.
-The complete schedule will be available online by the end of January 2015.
+The deadline for submissions is December 12, 2016.
+The complete schedule will be available online by December 2016.